 Running the above ssh command will run an interactive script, prompting you to make some choices (about which repository you want to clone from).
 It is by and large self-explanatory.
 When the script is finished, ssh will exit.
 After 5-10 minutes, your repository should appear on

-Editing your personal repository
+Editing and deleting your personal repository

 Once you have created your mercurial repository, you can edit its description.
 This description will show up when people visit http://hg.mozilla.org/users/your-hg_username.domain.
 The process is similar to creating a brand new repository, instead of using the clone action, use the "edit" action.
 The "edit" action also lets you delete your repository.
 Please note that the delete action is irreversible.